srobo/runbook/docs/infrastructure/requesting-infrastructure.md

 the users affected as well as the names of any teams or repos those people will need access to.

+## Google

+**Note:** As of early 2022, the Infrastructure Team do not have administrative access to Google Suite, so account management requests must be made to the trustees instead.

 ## Mythic Beasts

 [Mythic Beasts](https://www.mythic-beasts.com/) are a hosting provider.